jstowers/WeddingApp/README.md

         jstowers  2408   0.3  0.1  2584216 9988 ??
 S  Mon03PM 2:04.14 mongod
     ````

-Kill the instance of mongod that is running:
+Next, kill the instance of mongod that is running:

     ````
         $ kill 2408